 The Location structure is used to convey geolocation information.

 When the reference datum used for a latitude and longitude given in the GeographicalCoordinates structure is known by the operator, the reference datum shall be identified in the mapDatumInformation field.
-The reference datum identity shall be specified as an Open Geospatial Consortium URN, as defined in [35].
+The reference datum identity shall be specified as an Open Geospatial Consortium URN, as defined in OGC 05-010 [35].

 NEXT CHANGE